How to buy The Star Entertainment shares

 The Star Entertainment Group Limited is a resorts & casinos business based in Australia.
-The Star Entertainment shares (SGR) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-The Star Entertainment has a trailing 12-month revenue of around $1.5 billion.
+The Star Entertainment shares (SGR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+The Star Entertainment has a trailing 12-month revenue of around $1.2 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in The Star Entertainment